hms-dbmi/viv/README.md

 ## Component Library API
 There are two components being exported for use:
 #### MicroscopyViewer
 This component is for pure drop-in use without an external `DeckGL` setup.
-The API exposed:
+#### MicroscopyViewerLayer
+This component can be used with an already existing `DeckGL` setup.

-## Properties
+## MicroscopyViewer and MicroscopyViewerLayer Properties

 ##### `getTileData` (Function) **FUTURE BREAKING CHANGES WITH NEW FEATURES**